![]() |

 Click and listen to concert music for concert instruments.
 This week, we’re not in a church but Out in the Hall.

-GIOACCHINO ROSSINI (arr.
-Lemare): William Tell Overture –Thomas Heywood (2001 Schantz/Town Hall, Melbourne, Australia) Pro Organo CD-7141
+GIOACCHINO ROSSINI (arranged by Edwin H. Lemare): William Tell Overture –Thomas Heywood (1929 Hall, Norman & Beard; 2000 Schantz/Town Hall, Melbourne, Australia) Pro Organo CD 7141

-ENRICO BOSSI: Etude Symphonique, Op.
-78. J.S.
-BACH (arr.
-Archer): Air, from Suite No. 3 in D. GAVIN STEVENS: Toccata.
+MARCO ENRICO BOSSI: Etude Symphonique, Opus 78.
+J.S.
+BACH (arranged by Archer): Air, from Suite Number 3 in D. GAVIN STEVENS: Toccata.
 RICHARD PURVIS: Prelude on Greensleeves.
-JERRY HERMAN (arr.
-Williams): Hello Dolly Medley -Carol Williams (2000 Austin/Forbidden City Concert Hall, Beijing, China) Melcot Music CD-015
+JERRY HERMAN (arranged by Williams): Hello Dolly Medley –Carol Williams (2000 Austin/Forbidden City Concert Hall, Beijing, China) Melcot Music CD-015

 MORTON GOULD: Pavane.
-MICHAEL NYMAN: Fourths, Mostly (premiere).
-RICHARD WAGNER (arr.
-Lemare): Rienzi Overture –Thomas Trotter (2001 Klais/Symphony Hall, Birmingham, England, UK) Symphony Hall CD-1
+MICHAEL NYMAN: Fourths, Mostly, premiere.
+RICHARD WAGNER (arranged by Edwin H. Lemare): Rienzi Overture –Thomas Trotter (2001 Klais/Symphony Hall, Birmingham, England, UK) Symphony Hall CD-1

 Increasingly it can be said that no respectable concert facility is complete without the presence of an authentic pipe organ.